MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
 Allows the IT admin (when used with **Update/ActiveHoursEnd**) to manage a range of hours where update reboots are not scheduled.
 This value sets the start time.
 There is a 12 hour maximum from end time.

 > [!NOTE]
 > The default maximum difference from end time has been increased to 18 in Windows 10, version 1703.
 In this version of Windows 10, the maximum range of active hours can now be configured.
 See **Update/ActiveHoursMaxRange** above for more information.